Zeta-of-the-rim/RimWorld-Mod-Tutorials/README.md

 * [Rider](https://www.jetbrains.com/rider/) (free for students.
 Personally I prefer this over Visual Studio)
 * [ilSpy](https://github.com/icsharpcode/ILSpy) (Good for decompiling Rimworld's DLLs)
 * [dotPeek](https://www.jetbrains.com/decompiler/) (Slow. but a good alternative to ilSpy)
+* [GitHub Copilot](https://copilot.github.com/) (While a great tool, it struggles with Rimworld's code.
+Still good for helping with the basics and writing comments)